MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [Conditional Access](/azure/active-directory/conditional-access/overview)

-Azure Active Directory (Azure AD) Conditional Access brings signals together, to make decisions, and enforce organizational policies.
+Microsoft Entra Conditional Access brings signals together, to make decisions, and enforce organizational policies.
 Conditional Access is at the heart of the new identity-driven control plane.

 ### [Content Delivery Network (CDN)](/azure/cdn/cdn-overview)